progmem/3d-printables/chunithm/alls-pcb-support/README.md

 ## Disclaimer

-While these brackets help to secure the ALLS from moving around front-to-back, these brackets do not prevent side-to-side or
+While these brackets help to secure the ALLS from moving around front-to-back, these brackets **do not prevent side-to-side or vertical movement**.
+Be aware of this when moving the cabinet, especially via e.g. a truck.

 ## Steps